GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - 3DM, 3MF, AMF, BIM, DAE, APNG, FBX, STEP, X3D, X, ASSJSON, GCODE, GIF, GLB, GLTF, JSON, OBJ + MTL, OFF, PCD, PLY, STL, PRWM, USDZ
     - OFF exports are only available in the Quick Viewer, as stated further above
     - BIM exports are available in the Quick Viewer as well as some other viewers with custom BIM Exporter
+    - GLTF exporter has been customized to also export any present metadata to GLTF / GLB formats
     - PCD exporter was created with assistance from Microsoft Copilot and Google Gemini:
       - This is a custom exporter not officially available in the three.js library
       - Supported export formats: ascii, binary, binary_compressed: